 The main ways history affects a score are the amount of time the account has been open, and how long it has been since the account was used.

 Is your credit rating shaky?
 Are you stuck with poor or even average credit?
 Get the help you need to raise your credit score and repair your credit.
-Find out if a credit repair company like Lexington Law is the step you need to take to improve your credit.
+Find out if a credit repair company is the step you need to take to improve your credit by reading a wide range of credit repair reviews to get a better idea of the best fit for you.

 Payment histories are of particular interest to lenders.
 By looking at a person’s payment history that can get an easy answer to the question of whether a person is capable of making regular payments on time.
 Obviously, when there is a longer span of time represented in the payment history, this is even better.